schmiereck/LifeCircles/README.md

 # TODO

+# DONE

+* Add a new Input to the CellBrain that represents the energy of the cell.

 * Berücksichtige beim Energieverbrauch pro Rechenstep die Anzahl der Synapsen im neuronalen Netz.

-# DONE

 50 Zellen, Calc FPS: 6,2
 * Verteile Berechnungen auf mehrere Threads.